 The class action only relates to life insurance policies issued by CommInsure that provided cover for one or more of the following:

-The CommInsure insurance policies that provided such cover included the Total Care Plan, Income Care, Income Care Plus and Income Care Platinum Essential policies.
+The CommInsure insurance policies that provided such cover included the Total Care Plan, Total Care Plan Super, SMSF Plan, Income Care, Income Care Plus, Income Care Platinum, and Essential Cover policies.

 How do I know if I am a group member?